-When a young woman escapes her captor and contacts local law enforcement, a unit is dispatched which inevitably kills the serial killer.
+When a young woman escapes her captor and contacts local law enforcement, a unit is dispatched, which ends up killing the serial killer.
 At the exact moment of the killer’s death, a happily married couple gives birth to a baby boy.
-While Miles seems like an ordinarily healthy baby boy, the new parents will soon learn that he has extraordinary intelligence.
-As the boy grows older, he begins displaying his extraordinary intelligence.
-He begins walking and talking much earlier than any child should, and (in the following years) he begins to require advanced education.
+While Miles seems like an ordinarily healthy baby boy, the new parents soon learn that he has extraordinary intelligence.
+He begins walking and talking much earlier than any child should, and in the following years, he begins to require advanced education.

 The Pros & Cons

 |The Pros||The Cons|